YV3399/737-800YV/README.md

 # 737-800YV
 Boeing 737 800

-A very advanced simulation of the Boeing 737 800 for FlightGear by GabrielYV.
+A very advanced simulation of the Boeing 737 800 for FlightGear.

+Extra package of liveries in this link: https://github.com/YV3399/B737800-Liveries

 This aircraft was modified and updated in a joint effort by the following people: